Molter73/monty_hall_problem/README.md

 Running the compiled ./build/game will run the Monty Hall game 1.000.000 times automatically and output the results unto the console.

 ./build/game -h for more options.

+## Documentation

+The Doxygen documentation for the project can be found at https://molter73.github.io/monty_hall_problem/